The Internet We Know is Built on Hacks

 But while we wanted those fancy graphics and complex add-ons, unfortunately, all we really had to work with was basic HTML that you couldn’t even nest too deeply, and the anchor tag as the manifestation of a link.

 This link has become the basis of the web.
 Seriously.
-If you think about it, They are all just links.
+If you think about it, everything is a link: from images to CSS styles to scripts.
+They are all just links.
 We never really created a new system, we just continued to link assets regardless of type into the page instead of outside of it.

 These have become the building blocks of the web today, but at its core, you can pretty much think of this as a hack.
 And it’s just getting worse and worse.
 The original purpose of the link was pure content connectivity, but here we are, hacking the link to extend it as much as we can and cluttering the web as we go.